ChalmersGU-AI-course/shrdlite-course-project/README.md

 -----------------
 Quantifier handling of any, all and the.
 All can not be interpreted as any.

-Verbose planner
+Verbose planner.
+The planner writes what it is doing in each step and what object it is handling.
+How much it says about an object depends on how many there exits.
+If there is only one ball it just says "the ball"

-Our implementation of A* and its heuristic
+Our implementation of A and its heuristic
 --------------------------------------

 Strange or half-finished behaviour
 -----------------------
+Our interpreter is stupid.
+It is a risk that we create to many permutations before filtering depending on physical rules and their actual relation

 Miscellaneous
 --------------